GanitGenius/Codechef-Scraping/README.md

 # Codechef-Scraping
-This is a python script to extract ongoing as well as upcoming contests.
+This is a python script to extract ongoing as well as upcoming contests information.
 It uses a python library 'beautiful soup' which can be downloaded by running 'pip install bs4'